Seagull, Cadiz, Spain

 Cádiz bounced back and in the 1700s reached the zenith of its power and prestige -- enough so that it attracted Napoleon's greedy eye.
 French troops invaded and Cádiz became the capital of occupied Spain.
 In the 19th century, the loss of the American colonies, on which the prosperity of Cádiz depended, plunged the port into a long slumber, from which it only started to recover in the 1970s.
 Long a bastion of liberal thought and tolerance, Cádiz saw more bloodshed during the Spanish Civil War in the 1930s when its townspeople fought -- but lost -- in their struggle against Franco's Fascists.

-Today this modern, bustling Atlantic port is a melting pot of Americans, Africans, and Europeans who are docking or passing through.
-The old quarter teems with local characters, little dives, and seaport alleys.
+In recent years Cádiz has invested heavily in renovating its once-crumbling buildings, and its vibrant local culture, picturesque beaches, and wonderful seafood make it one of Andalucía’s most appealing cities.
 The narrow cobblestone streets, which open onto charming small plazas, evoke an old city in North Africa.
-Despite its vibrancy and diverse influences, however, Cádiz isn't of major interest for most visitors.
-What the visitor confronts today is an industrial hub of activity with one of the busiest ports in Spain, dominated by its shipbuilding and naval dockyards.
 Cádiz is also a big fishing center, and also a major departure point for ships sailing to the Canary Islands, a Spanish possession.
 It is regrettable that many foreigners have yet to discover the charm of Old Cádiz.

 When visitors, mostly Spanish, do flock to Cádiz, it is for the summer beaches and for the famous Carnaval in February, one of the most extravagant in Europe.
 Music from mandolins, tambourines, guitars, and even whistles fills the air.
 Seemingly everybody in town parades through the streets in costumes.
 Singing, dancing, and riotous street behavior characterize the event, which lasts all night long, ending when revelers flood the cafes for freshly cooked churros (like doughnut sticks), which they dunk into steaming hot cups of chocolate.
 The Cádiz carnival usually takes place during the second week of February.